Moving from DLA to PIP – coping with income changes

 - Save money on your phone, broadband, energy and water bills with the help of our How to save money on household bills

-- If you have a car, you may be able to cut your fuel and maintenance costs.
+- If you have a car, you might be able to cut your fuel and maintenance costs.
 Or if you use buses and trains a lot, there are ways to save here too.
 Read Cut down on car and travel costs

 - Cut the cost of your shopping by taking advantage of discount vouchers and coupons.
 Find out more in Smarter shopping – tips and tricks to save money when shopping